-We aim to be the first choice media services provider for event organizers, media organizations and sport federations.
+To be the first-choice broadcast services provider for event owners, media organizations and sport federations.

-Great events can redefine a sport, they can transform a sport in the eyes of the world.
-They can change lives, cities and economies.
-They live in our memory.
+Great events can redefine and transform a sport in the eyes of the world.
+They can change lives, societies and economies.
+They live in our collective memory.

 But great events don’t happen by accident.
 There are so many elements that all have to come together to turn an event into an incredible ‘experience’.

-For event organisers the stakes have never been higher and the need to maximise content value has never been greater.
+For event organisers the stakes have never been higher and the need to maximize content value has never been greater.
 That’s where Eurovision Services is invaluable.